Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 each one of which is identified by specific user keystrokes, and implementing the apps expected behavior in response to a given user intent in an intent handler.
-Typically, user intents are designed and implemented sequentially.
+Typically, user intents are designed and implemented sequentially -- the primary intents are designed and implemented first then secondary intents are added on.
 An intent handler will do some processing associated with its expected behavior and then provide feedback to the user by updating the display in some way.
 The display update happens in 2 phases.